Anura Web Core SDK npm package exports the following three modules:

 Measurement is the main module which allows you to build your own web applications for Affective AI.
 In order to prepare the Measurement module, you will need the followings:

-to set the list of DeepAffex points.mediaElement
+token and refreshToken pair to authenticate.Study ID to set the list of DeepAffex points.mediaElement which is an instance of HTMLDivElement

-in the DOM.The SDK uses the input MediaStream
+in the DOM.The SDK uses the input MediaStream to make a measurement and displays the

-results in the mediaElement
+results in the mediaElement.

 import { Measurement, faceAttributeValue, faceTrackerState } from "@nuralogix.ai/anura-web-core-sdk";